AkseliDev/PixelSearch/README.md

 # PixelSearch

 Fast and simple to use Pixel Search.
-Hardware accelerated with vectorization.
+Hardware accelerated with lightweight vectorization.
+(WIP)

 The library only comes with a pixel array search function which is platform independent.
 Loading of the images and their pixel data is up to the user.